mcgregorian1/personalWebsite/content/event/2023-02-24_CGAforum/index.md

 ---
 title: Tortoise or hare?
-The importance of trade-offs between detection time and accuracy for multi-source deforestation monitoring.
+The importance of trade-offs between detection time and accuracy for multi-source deforestation monitoring

 event: Center for Geospatial Analytics Doctoral Student Forum
 event_url: